-In the morning, drink a big glass of water.
+In the morning, drink a big glass of water with a squeeze of lemon juice.
 Your first bowel movement will have a strong garlic odor and you will know that the harmful stuff have been eliminated from your body.
 Try it!

 Garlic is a very potent medicinal herb.
-One or two raw cloves daily is sufficient for you to enjoy all the health benefits it has to offer.
-A little more when cooked is fine.
+2-4 raw cloves daily is sufficient for you to enjoy all the health benefits it has to offer.
+A little more when semi-cooked is fine.

-It is safe to eat raw garlic at any time, but if eating raw garlic daily, do not eat on empty stomach as it may be a little harsh on the stomach.
+It is safe to eat raw garlic at any time, but if eating raw garlic daily, do not eat on empty stomach as in the long-term it may be a little harsh on the stomach wall lining.